Taksin's reunification of Siam: Conquest of Chanthaburi

 Journey of Taksin from Ayutthaya to Chanthaburi and his return to reconquer Ayutthaya in 1767, according to traditional Thai historiography.

 In the late Ayutthaya period, Teochew Chinese immigrants had settled in the eastern coastal port cities of Siam, especially in Chonburi and Chanthaburi.
 Chanthaburi had become a major Chinese entrepôt.
 Phraya Chanthaburi had been cooperating with Khun Ram and Muen Song, both enemies of Taksin.
 In April 1767, Phraya Chanthaburi sent four Buddhist monks to Rayong to invite Taksin to Chanthaburi.
 Though Taksin knew it was a trap, he decided to go—but not alone.
 He took two months to prepare his army for the conquest of Chanthaburi.
 This campaign was a turning point in his career, marking his rise from a local to a regional leader.
 Taksin and his retinue left Rayong in June 1767, travelling overland to Chanthaburi.
 Phraya Chanthaburi sent his delegates to intercept him, attempting to lure him into crossing the Chanthaburi River, where an ambush was waiting.
 Taksin ordered his troops to avoid that path and instead took position at Tha Chang, on the northern outskirts of Chanthaburi.

+King Taksin ordered his forces to consume all remaining food and destroy their cooking pots before attacking the city of Chanthaburi (murals in Wat Tham Suea, Kanchanaburi Province).

 Taksin stayed at Wat Kaew where he encamped and established military defenses.
 Meanwhile, Phraya Chanthaburi stationed defenses along the city walls.
 Chanthaburi sent a delegate to invite Taksin into the city, but he refused and insisted that Phraya Chanthaburi come to Wat Kaew.
 He also demanded that Khun Ram and Muen Song be surrendered.
 On the evening of June 15, 1767, Taksin ordered his forces to consume all remaining food and destroy their cooking pots, pressing that the victory must be accomplished before the next meal.
 This was done to create a strong urge to successfully take Chanthaburi as, if they failed to do, they would die either in fighting or from starvation.
 According to a popular version of oral history, he said, "We are going to attack Chanthaburi tonight.
 Destroy all the food and utensils we have, for we will have our food in Chanthaburi tomorrow morning."

 That night, Taksin launched an assault on Chanthaburi.
 The city responded with heavy gunfire.
 A bullet narrowly missed Taksin as he rode an elephant.
 The elephant mahout commanded the elephant to retreat for safety but Taksin threatened to execute the mahout for disobedience and instead used his knife to puncture his elephant, causing it a great pain as it ran amok to destroy the city gate.
 Chanthaburi fell to Taksin that same night.
 Phraya Chanthaburi and his family fled and sought refuge in Banteay Mas.